guoting1220/sharely-frontend/README.md

-# Sharely
+# Bay Sahring

-Sharely is a single page application providing a platform where the users can share their items with other people or families in the Bay Area.
+Bay Sharing is a single page application providing a platform where the users can share their items with other people or families in the Bay Area.

-### tech stack
+### Tech stack
 frontend: React.js, Redux, Bootstrap
 backend: Express, Node.js, PostgreSQL